mjhm/chai-match-pattern/README.md

 ```
 Note that the above specifies both a partial array (for `joeUser.tvshows`) and a partial object (for `joeUser`).

 Supersets are similarly specified by "---".
+This following says that `joeUser.tvshows` is a subset of the list in the pattern below:
 ```
     {
       "tvshows": [